 Make our own.
-The UK has an abundance of a different kind of energy, the Green kind – energy which won’t run out or pollute – from the Wind, the Sun and the Sea.
-We have over 7,000 miles of coastline from which to harness the Sea, some 40 per cent of Europe’s Wind energy and, though it doesn’t always seem so, we even have the Sun.
+The UK has an abundance of a different kind of energy, the Green kind – energy which won’t run out or pollute – from the wind, from the sun and from the sea.
+We have over 7,000 miles of coastline from which to harness the sea, some 40 per cent of Europe’s wind energy and, though it doesn’t always seem so, we even have the sun.

-We can use these three forms of energy to run our country, to power our lives and to be Energy Independent again.
+We can use these three forms of renewable energy to run our country, to power our lives and to be energy independent again.

 And we can make our own gas – Green gas.

-It happened only recently, but we now need to import over 30% of the gas we use from other countries2, this can rise to 50% during Winter peaks3.
-And that figure is of course going up as the North Sea depletes, to nothing over the next few decades.
+It happened only recently, but we now need to import over 30% of the gas we use from other countries (2), this can rise to 50% during Winter peaks (3).
+And that figure is of course going up as the North Sea depletes, to 100% over the next few decades.

-Our oil production has been in decline since 1999.
-We now import over 10% of the oil we use so much of4.
-And as with gas, our North Sea reserves are emptying fast.
+We have seen a decline in our oil production since 1999.
+We now import over 10% of the oil we use (4), and as with gas, our North Sea reserves are emptying fast.

 Up to 50% of the UK’s domestic gas needs could come from Green Gas made here in the UK from various sources, much of which is currently considered as waste.